huggingface/dataset-viewer/workers/datasets_based/README.md

 - `PARQUET_COMMITTER_HF_TOKEN`: the user token (https://huggingface.co/settings/tokens) to commit the parquet files to the Hub.
 The user must be allowed to create the `refs/convert/parquet` branch (see `PARQUET_TARGET_REVISION`) ([Hugging Face organization](https://huggingface.co/huggingface) members have this right).
 It must also have the right to push to the `refs/convert/parquet` branch ([Datasets maintainers](https://huggingface.co/datasets-maintainers) members have this right).
 It must have permission to write.
 If not set, the worker will fail.
 Defaults to None.
 - `PARQUET_MAX_DATASET_SIZE`: the maximum size in bytes of the dataset to pre-compute the parquet files.
 Bigger datasets, or datasets without that information, are ignored.
 Defaults to `100_000_000`.
 - `PARQUET_SOURCE_REVISION`: the git revision of the dataset to use to prepare the parquet files.
 Defaults to `main`.
 - `PARQUET_SUPPORTED_DATASETS`: comma-separated list of the supported datasets.
-If empty, all the datasets are processed.
+The worker does not test the size of supported datasets against the maximum dataset size.
 Defaults to empty.
 - `PARQUET_TARGET_REVISION`: the git revision of the dataset where to store the parquet files.
 Make sure the committer token (`PARQUET_COMMITTER_HF_TOKEN`) has the permission to write there.
 Defaults to `refs/convert/parquet`.
 - `PARQUET_URL_TEMPLATE`: the URL template to build the parquet file URLs.
 Defaults to `/datasets/%s/resolve/%s/%s`.